-Note that the quantities in the final expression of $P(y|do(x))$ do not involve any do-operator, since the data set is observational, and always contain $S=1$, given that the samples were selected preferentially.
+Note that the quantities in the final expression of $P(y|do(x))$ do not involve any do-operator, since the data are observational and always contain $S=1$, given that the samples were selected preferentially.
 Taken together, this ensures recoverability of the target interventional distribution.

 \citet{Bareinboim2015} provide algorithmic criteria for recovering interventional distributions (i.e., containing $do(x)$-operators) in arbitrary causal graphs.
-They permit full automatization of derivations such as the one just performed.
+They permit full automation of derivations such as the one just performed.
 Recently, this algorithm was also proved complete for the recovery task by \citet{Correa2019}.